ppy/osu-wiki/wiki/Skinning/Interface/en.md

 ## Button

-These buttons are used for the beatmap options menu, in the editor, lobby, and multiplayer room.
+These buttons are used for the beatmap options menu, in the editor,and multiplayer lobby and room.
 Since the button has three parts, it is best to keep the heights the same!

 ---